Explore 5 Spectacular Destinations in Vibrant Singapore

 Marina Bay Sands

-If you’re a hotel guest, take a luxurious dip in the Infinity Pool, the famous rooftop pool in Singapore that offers spectacular views of the city at sunset.
-Imagine yourself enjoying the largest infinity pool on the roof of the world and looking out over the glittering expanse of the city from 57 levels.
+If you’re a hotel guest, take a luxurious dip in the Infinity Pool, the famous rooftop pool in Singapore that offers spectacular city views at sunset.
+Imagine enjoying the largest infinity pool on the world’s roof and looking out over the glittering expanse of the city from 57 levels.

 Gardens By the Bay